<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Researching Different Types of Higher Education

 Hi there!
 I'm Elena.
 If you’re anything like I was, you may be feeling a little overwhelmed by the college application process.
 I get it: it feels like there is so much to know, and so many things to consider.
 It’s a lot!
-That’s why I want to share this guide with you; it has manageable parts so you can take what you need!
+That’s why I want to share this guide on the types of higher education with you; it has manageable parts so you can take what you need!

-Click into any of the topics you want to explore more, to jump to that section.
-I promise, once you finish this entire college application process, you’ll find everything you’re looking for.
-Might as well learn about the type of college you may want while you’re at it!
+Click on any of the topics you want to explore more to jump to that section.
+Once you finish the entire college application process, I'm sure you’ll find everything you’re looking for.
+You might as well learn about the type of college you may want while you’re at it!

-One really important thing to consider is the size of a college.
+One crucial thing to consider is the size of a college.
 Do you want bigger classes with a lot of other students or smaller classes with fewer students?
 Maybe somewhere in the middle?
 Read more to find out which one is more your speed.

 Average class size Classroom type Student-to-faculty ratio Clubs & organizations

-10-30 students Discussion-based* Smaller (opportunity to form solid relationships with professors) Typically a smaller amount of options
+10-30 students Discussion-based* Smaller (opportunity to form solid relationships with professors) Typically fewer options

-*Note from Elena: I didn't know the difference between discussion and lecture-based classes; basically discussion-based classes are driven by participation from both professors and students, whereas lecture-based means the professor is the main speaker, teaching the class about a certain topic.
+*Note from Elena: I didn't know the difference between discussion and lecture-based classes.
+Discussion-based classes are driven by participation from both professors and students, whereas lecture-based means the professor is the main speaker, teaching the class about a certain topic.

 Average class size Classroom type Student-to-faculty ratio Clubs & organizations